Thiebauts/AoP_radmc3dWrap/README.md

 # RADMC-3D Iterative Dust Temperature Calculation for Water Fountains

-Test for the branch

-Test for the branch 2

-Test 3

-Test 4
 This project provides a Python framework for running RADMC-3D dust temperature calculations iteratively with convergence checking, specifically optimized for "water fountain" astrophysical objects.
 These are a special type of evolved star with high-velocity water maser jets, typically consisting of a central star, a torus-like structure, and outflow lobes.

 ## Overview